WBBSE Solutions For Class 8 Geography Chapter 10 South America Topic A General Introduction And Physical Environment Of South America

 Question 8.
 Which part of the continent of South America gets more influenced by oceans?
 Where does moderate climate exist?

 Answer: The southern part of South America gets more influenced by oceans.
-The coastal region experiences moderate type of climate.
+The coastal region experiences a moderate type of climate.

 Answer: